U.S. Stocks Start Week With Gains

 Investors' concerns about the global outlook have been exacerbated by the rise in new coronavirus cases across the U.S. and other parts of the world.
 The number of infections climbed over the weekend to surpass 16 million globally, and American officials urged residents to comply with orders meant to slow the virus's spread.

 Overseas, stocks were mixed.
-The pan-continental Stoxx Europe 600 benchmark ticked down 0.3% as worries about recent outbreaks of the virus in Spain and the implications for the travel industry weighed on sentiment, analysts said.
+The pan-continental Stoxx Europe 600 benchmark dropped 0.3% as worries about recent outbreaks of the virus in Spain and the implications for the travel industry weighed on sentiment, analysts said.

 China's main stocks benchmark, the Shanghai Composite Index, closed up 0.3%.
 The equity gauge in Hong Kong ticked down 0.4%, while Japan's Nikkei 225 eased 0.2% lower.